Heartsteps – Grief Camp

 - children grieve differently from adults, and that that is okay.

-30 campers between the ages of 9 and 15 and their 18 trained adult volunteers will spend the weekend of May 1-3, 2020 at Dorion Bible Camp (Dorion, ON).
+30 campers between the ages of 9 and 15 and their 18 trained adult volunteers will spend the weekend in May 2022 at Dorion Bible Camp (Dorion, ON).
+Details to come!

 At this time, we can accept campers who live in the City of Thunder Bay and the District of Thunder Bay, although a satellite camp is under development for the Rainy River and Kenora districts.

 Join us for a weekend as a volunteer at the heartsteps Grief Camp.